It's Not Me, It's You: Commercial performance

 It's Not Me, It's You debuted at number one on the UK Albums Chart, selling 112,568 copies in its first week of release.
-It was certified triple platinum by the British Phonographic Industry (BPI) on 5 February 2010, and by June 2018, it had sold 1,070,340 copies in the United Kingdom.
+It was certified quadruple platinum by the British Phonographic Industry (BPI) on 24 November 2023, and by June 2018, it had sold 1,070,340 copies in the United Kingdom.
 In the United States, the album debuted at number five on the Billboard 200 with first-week sales of 70,000 copies.
 As of November 2013, the album had sold 353,000 copies in the US.
 It debuted at number one on the Canadian Albums Chart with 8,500 units sold in its first week.
 It was certified gold by the Canadian Recording Industry Association (CRIA) on 18 February 2010 for sales of 40,000 units.

 In Australia, It's Not Me, It's You entered the ARIA Albums Chart at number one and spent three non-consecutive weeks atop the chart.
 The Australian Recording Industry Association (ARIA) certified the album four times platinum for shipments of over 280,000 copies.
 The album debuted at number 11 on the French Albums Chart with sales of 5,953 copies.
 By December 2009, It's Not Me, It's You had sold over two million copies worldwide.